simplesamlphp/simplesamlphp/docs/simplesamlphp-advancedfeatures.md

 in a metadata file you need to also set metadata.sign.enable=true in that metadata file.

-There is also an additional fallback for the private key and the certificate.
-If `metadata.sign.privatekey` and `metadata.sign.certificate` isn't configured, SimpleSAMLphp will use the `privatekey`, `privatekey_pass` and `certificate` options in the metadata for the SP/IdP.

 ## Session checking function

 Optional session checking function, called on session init and loading, defined with 'session.check_function' in config.php.